yrammos/SublimeLog/README.md

 ### Installation

-At some point I will submit this to [Will Bond's](http://wbond.net/) excellent [Package Control](http://wbond.net/sublime_packages/package_control/package_developers) repository for easy installation.
-For now, please install manually by cloning (or copying the contents of) this repository into your Sublime Text `./Packages` folder:
+The most straightforward installation method is by far via [Will Bond's](http://wbond.net/) superb [Package Control](http://wbond.net/sublime_packages/package_control/package_developers).
+Alternatively, you may clone (or copy the contents of) this repository into your Sublime Text `./Packages` folder:

     git clone https://github.com/yrammos/SublimeLog.git